-ISO relates in photography, to a sensor’s (or film’s) sensitivity to light.
+ISO in photography relates to a sensor’s (or film’s) sensitivity to light.
 A lower ISO setting makes the sensor less sensitive to light.
-It means, that needs more illumination or a longer shutter speed to get the correct exposure.
+It means that needs more illumination or a longer shutter speed to get the correct exposure.

 ISO Settings in Photography

 If you are a beginner you will make questions like these: